-The mission of Disability Advocates of Kent County is to work alongside people with disabilities as they seek to lead self-directed lives and to advocate for accessible and welcoming communities.
+The Mission of Disability Advocates of Kent County is to work alongside people with disabilities as they seek to lead self-directed lives and to advocate for accessible and welcoming communities.

-The vision of Disability Advocates of Kent County is that each person, regardless of their abilities, has equal rights and opportunities, and that our communities are accessible and welcoming to all.
+The Vision of Disability Advocates of Kent County is that each person, regardless of their abilities, has equal rights and opportunities, and that our communities are accessible and welcoming to all.

 Disability Advocates of Kent County was founded in 1981 by persons with disabilities who sought to help themselves and other persons with disabilities gain control over their own lives.
 We began as the Grand Rapids "Center for Independent Living," the title used by other such emerging efforts around the country.
 In 2002, we changed our name to Disability Advocates of Kent County to more accurately describe the role we play in our community and to better define our geographic reach.
 Throughout our entire thirty-three year history, we have maintained our status as a federally and state-recognized "center for independent living" as defined in the Rehabilitation Act.

-On the individual level, Disability Advocates’ expert and knowledgeable staff provides support in a variety of issue areas including transportation, housing, employment, and veteran’s assistance.
-And while we help thousands of individuals each year, we also advocate for systems change at the local, state and federal levels.
+On the personal level, Disability Advocates’ expert and knowledgeable staff provides support in a variety of issue areas including transportation, housing, employment, and veteran’s assistance.
+And while we help thousands of people each year, we also advocate for systems change at the local, state and federal levels.
 We believe that this involvement helps to assure that these systems meet their intended goals and are changed when necessary.

 At Disability Advocates of Kent County, we continue to do our best each day to help individuals with disabilities lead full and exciting lives in our community.